Ananthsunrise/Devops-Deploy-App-DockerContainer/README.md

 Java Path -- /usr/lib/jvm/java-11-openjdk-11.0.19.0.7-1.amzn2.0.1.x86_64
 MAVEN_HOME:/opt/maven     //You need to add this at Jenkins Job under Maven Installations

+Open jenkins dashboard and add this maven and jdk under installations. create one test job and build you can see artifacts are produced.

 Step 3 :Install and configure docker host in aws ubuntu server

 $ sudo apt update && sudo apt-get update